-If you want to create useful, beautiful and stimulating interior environments then this is the program for you.
+If you want to create useful, beautiful and stimulating interior environments, then this is the program for you.
 You can get a cross-disciplinary and practical educational experience in design processes and theories along with opportunities to work on significant design problems with resident faculty and local professionals.

-The MIA is a studio-based degree that provides a focused experience for students with an undergraduate degree in interior design or architecture.
+The MIA is a studio-based degree program that provides a focused experience for students with an undergraduate degree in interior design or architecture.
 For students without this background, an additional three semesters of study are available.

-Focusing on the development of groundbreaking design solutions to contemporary and emergent societal issues, such as sustainability and community engagement, this program draws upon history, theory and criticism to inform a collaborative, evidence-based approach to the design of interior environments.
+Focusing on the development of groundbreaking design solutions to contemporary and emergent societal issues such as sustainability and community engagement, this program draws upon history, theory and criticism to inform a collaborative, evidence-based approach to the design of interior environments.
 This provides a foundation of transdisciplinary learning to assist in the understanding of integrated practice.

 The Master of Interior Architecture degree is accredited by the Council for Interior Design Accreditation.
 Completion of the degree qualifies a graduate to seek work experience as an interior designer and then sit for the National Council of Interior Design Qualification examination.